-An air gap fitting is a safety device mounted on your sink or countertop, through which the dishwasher hose passes on its way to the drain.
-It provides a pressure break in the drain line that prevents the possibility of dirty drain water being back-siphoned into a dishwasher filled with clean dishes.
-Not all dishwashers use this device; another alternative is what is known as the “high loop” installation, in which the drain line loops up under the sink base cabinet to a point above the dishwasher’s water level to prevent any backflow.
+An air gap fitting is a safety device mounted on your sink or countertop.
+It passes the dishwasher hose to the drain through it, providing a pressure break in the drain line that prevents dirty drain water from being back-siphoned into a dishwasher filled with clean dishes.

 Need more help?
 Talk to a plumber near you